 Cracked or broken chimney crown

 The chimney crown covers the top of your chimney.
-It is a crucial component that prevents rain and snow from entering your chimney.
+It is a crucial component that prevents rain and snow from entering.

 Chimney Foundation Issues

-There are two main reasons why your chimney can have foundation issues.
+Here are two main reasons your chimney can have foundation issues.
 Let’s take a look at them.

-- Water damage – Water is the number one enemy of a masonry chimney.
-Water can easily seep into the chimney structure when the brick and mortar begin to deteriorate.
+• Water damage – Water is the number one enemy of a masonry chimney.
+Water can easily seep into the chimney structure when the brick and mortar deteriorate.
 Over time, the water moves to the foundation and weakens it.
 One of the obvious signs of foundation issues is a leaning or tilting chimney.

-- Improper construction – When your chimney is not built properly, you may face foundation issues after a few years.
+• Improper construction – You may face foundation issues after a few years if your chimney is not built properly.
 If you want to build or rebuild your chimney, always use an experienced chimney sweep.

 What does a chimney restoration company do?

-A chimney restoration company fixes the damages on your chimney to ensure it functions well.
-If you don’t repair your chimney early, you will eventually pay high costs to do extensive repairs or rebuild it.
+A chimney restoration company fixes the damage on your chimney to ensure it functions well.
+If you don’t repair your chimney as soon as you see a problem, you will eventually pay high costs to do extensive repairs or rebuild it.

 A chimney restoration company provides the following services: